bioint/erudite-training-resource-standard/docs/index.md

 1. embedded JSON-LD snippets in the source of each resource webpage.
 See source of [example resource page](https://bigdatau.ini.usc.edu/resource/14783120385630643790).
 2. data exports on Zenodo - [https://doi.org/10.5281/zenodo.1214375](https://doi.org/10.5281/zenodo.1214375)

+## License
+Given that the ERuDIte Training Resource Metadata Standard has its foundations in Schema.org, our standard is also licensed under the Creative Commons Attribution-ShareAlike License (version 3.0).
+The license is available at: [http://creativecommons.org/licenses/by-sa/3.0/](http://creativecommons.org/licenses/by-sa/3.0/).

+Please see [Schema.org's terms](https://schema.org/docs/terms.html) for additional details regarding the Creative Commons Attribution-ShareAlike License (version 3.0) in their domain.

 ## Contact
 We'd love to hear from you!
 File a bug, new feature idea, or question on our [Github repository](https://github.com/bioint/erudite-training-resource-standard).